 Some of you are thinking that you are in a situation where another person is always “making you angry.”
 Do not let that stop you from seeking help.
 You can learn ways to turn the volume down on your anger so you become less angry and angry less often or your counselor may help you with some life coaching to change the situation so that you are not going to get your anger triggered.

 Your anger is interfering with your relationships.

-Any time an emotional, mental or behavioral issue interferes with you relationships with family and friends that need attention.
+Any time an emotional, mental, or behavioral issue interferes with your relationships with family and friends that need attention.
 This may be an indication of a mental illness or it may just be stress.
 Either way, you need help for anything that is damaging your relationships.

 Humans need other people.
 Having a good group of supportive people around you improves the quality of your life.
 Do not let anger drive your friends and family away and leave you unsupported.

 If you miss work or get in trouble on the job because of anger or other emotional flare-ups, this means that your feelings are a problem that needs attention.
 If you are not working but are in school then we consider going to school and doing your homework your job.
 Wish I could convince kids who tell me they don’t want to go to school, that school is their job and if they can’t do that one they may need to work on their being homeless skills.

 Your anger has interfered with other things you used to like to do.

 If you used to play softball or go bowling but because of your anger and fights you got into you can’t go there any more than your anger has been and continues to be a problem.
 Letting anger or any other emotional issue cut you off from things that make you happy is a bad idea.
 Life should be more than working and suffering.
 Try restructuring your life to make it a life worth living.